Z0eDu/3400-group6/lab2/README.md

 <img src="https://docs.google.com/uc?id=0B1QvEdmy23tjNlY3YzFfelppQVU" width="400">

 The amplifier amplified the overall response.
 However, this made the distinction between the treasure signal and noise smaller.
 Each filter dampened the desired range of frequency, but filters also dampened the treasure signal somewhat.
-Additional circuits made the peak unclear, so we decided to process the data software wise.
+In hindsight, we should have pushed our pole frequency even farther out in order to ensure that we are not affecting our output at 7 kHz.
+Additional circuits made the peak unclear, so we decided to process the data with software for this lab.

 #### Code and Results